bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

     - They've lost a lot of military battles.
   - Kony was member of Royal guard.
   - Argent bought a scrying mirror.
 SPOOKY!
+- Dwite receives an invitation to Percival's wedding with Grace.
+- Heading for Whiteridge.

+## Armour shopping & pleasant interrogations (2023-03-13)

+- Vikings are attacking
+  - King's landings
+  - Galadoran
+- Dwite talks to the others about his wedding invitation.
+- Argent has a vision.
+  - Envisioned the blob.
+  - Sketched a man in fire.
+    - ENHANCE.
+  - Asked patron about it.
+  - Search for a person named Neilson in Calistar
+  - Kill them, get book.
+- Arrive at Whiteridge.
+- Visiting Bran's shop to turn in quest.
+  - Can sell acquired loot (farming tools)
+  - Armourer: Jendel Strongwing.
+Newer armourer.
+  - Bran asked about altercation with Fullgram flaskhide.
+  - All work orders need to be tracked by the Forger's guild.
+  - Elsabellle Magmahide inquiry.
+  - Valheim's smithing is comparable to Dwarvern smithing.
+  - Torvald has a vision of the Cold Night after observing a Viking spear.
+Higen O.O
+- Armour shopping spree w/ Kony and Dwite at Jendel's armoury.
+  - Kony gets Chain mail
+  - Dwite get's +1 Studded Leather and +1 Shield (made to order).
+- Argent confronts Elsabelle Magmahide about the letter.
+  - Accusations are thrown around.
+  - **CYLINDER LORE!**
+  - Ryse's former mentor and former Grand Stewart Chitus.
+  - Vercel worked against Chitus, with the Circle of Thorns.

 ## Quests/Tasks